4L0tzi4/RockPaperScissors_Mhoreth_Lkreisma/README.md

-Here is an improved **README.md** that *also includes your Git history summary* in a clean, readable **Project Evolution Timeline** section.

-Everything is formatted professionally, easy to read, and suitable for GitHub.

----

 # 🎮 Rock Paper Scissors (+ Well) — JavaFX Game

 A modern, redesigned JavaFX version of **Rock–Paper–Scissors**, extended with the special **Well** mechanic.